excaliburjs/Excalibur/.github/CONTRIBUTING.md

 - Limit lines in the message body to 72 characters or less
 - Reference issue and pull request numbers as appropriate
 - Use hyphens for bulleted lists
-- If your change is small, you may only need to write a single line commit message, e.x.
-“Fix typo in documentation”
+- If your change is small, you may only need to write a single line commit message, e.x. “docs: Fix typo in Actor documentation”

 Here are the guidelines applied in a sample commit message, along with some additional helpful hints: